Who Wants to Be a Millionaire (American game show): Set

-The U.S. Millionaire's basic set was a direct adaptation of the British version's set design, which was conceived by Andy Walmsley.
-Paul Smith's original licensing agreement for the U.S. Millionaire required that the show's set design, along with all other elements of the show's on-air presentation (musical score, lighting system, host's wardrobe, etc.), adhere faithfully to the way in which they were presented in the British version; this same licensing agreement applied to all other international versions of the show, making Walmsley's Millionaire set design the most reproduced scenic design in television history.
-The original version of the U.S. Millionaire's set cost $200,000 to construct.
-The U.S. Millionaire's production design was handled at different times by David Weller, Jim Fenhagen and George Allison.
+The American Millionaire's basic set was a direct adaptation of the British version's set design, which was conceived by Andy Walmsley.
+Paul Smith's original licensing agreement for the American Millionaire required that the show's set design, along with all other elements of the show's on-air presentation (musical score, lighting system, host's wardrobe, etc.), adhere faithfully to the way in which they were presented in the British version; this same licensing agreement applied to all other international versions of the show, making Walmsley's Millionaire set design the most reproduced scenic design in television history.
+The original version of the American Millionaire's set cost $200,000 to construct.
+The American Millionaire's production design was handled at different times by David Weller, Jim Fenhagen and George Allison.

+Unlike older game shows whose sets are or were designed to make the contestant(s) feel at ease, Millionaire's set was designed to make the contestant feel uncomfortable, so that the program feels more like a movie thriller than a typical quiz show.
+From 1999 to 2019, the floor was Plexiglas beneath which laid a huge dish covered in mirror paper.
+For the 2020 reboot, the plexiglas floor was removed and replaced with walkable digital monitors that displayed gold dollar signs from the show's logo, as well as the gold question marks from the show's international logo, in which the show's on-screen and set graphics were designed by Potion Pictures, the same company behind the on-screen and set graphics design for the British version's 2018 reboot, with additional on-screen graphics provided by Olga van den Brandt, the graphics designer for most of the franchise's international versions, albeit un-credited for the latter.